-Each week, a homework assignment will be available for you to submit.
+Each week, an assignment will be available for you to submit.
 It will consist of multiple-choice questions, exercises, and discussion questions.
-Homework assignments will be available from Saturday at noon to Friday at midnight.
+Assignments will be available from Saturday at noon.
+Assignments are due on Sundays by 11:59am ET on Canvas.

-Group Project (20%)
+Group Project

-In the project, students should follow directions to download and present data about three countries.
+In the project, students should follow directions to download and present data about a topic will be decided in the first week.
 Students should also answer questions regarding the mentioned data.
-There will be three submissions (every two weeks: end of weeks 2, 4, and 6).
+There will be one final submission.
 Submissions will consist of a data file (preferably .xls) and a 2-page length of answers.
-During weeks 3 and 4, each group should meet with the instructor to discuss the feedback on the first submission.
-At the end of the course, each group will record a 5-10 minutes presentation summarizing the three assignments.
+During the second week, each group should meet with the instructor to discuss the project.
 Groups could be of 3 students max.
 Individual submissions are also allowed.
-Groups' composition and the choice of two countries should be submitted by July 2nd at 11 PM.
-Detailed guidelines will be provided on Canyas.
+Groups' composition and the choice of the topic should be submitted by July 2nd at 11 PM.
+Detailed guidelines will be provided on Canvas.